On this page

 Active living

-The 2017 Victorian Population Health Survey included questions about time spent on a variety of physical activities (for example walking, vigorous household chores and keep-fit exercises).
+The Victorian Population Health Survey 2023 included questions about time spent on physical activity (for example sport, exercise, brisk walking, cycling, or to get to and from places, but not included house work or physical activity that is part of a job).
 Based on their answers, respondents are categorised as:

-Figure 2: Most Boroondara adults do sufficient exercise, but more than one in 3 don't.
-Data source: 2017 Victorian Population Health Survey, presented by Victorian Health Information Surveillance System 2022.
+Figure 2: Most Boroondara adults do sufficient exercise, but more than one in 10 do not.
+Data source: Unpublished 2023 Victorian Population Health Survey.
 Note: category values do not sum to 100% because 'No response' data is not shown in the chart.

-Boroondara residents are more likely to meet physical activity guidelines than their metropolitan Melbourne counterparts, but they are also more likely to sit for 7 or more hours during an average weekday, according to the 2017 Victorian Population Health Survey (33.3% compared to 27.7% for metropolitan Melbourne).
+Boroondara residents are more likely to do at least 150 minutes of moderate to vigorous physical activity per week than their metropolitan Melbourne counterparts, but they are also more likely to sit for eight or more hours during an average weekday according to the 2023 Victorian Population Health Survey (33.7% compared to 29.8% for metropolitan Melbourne).

 This may be linked to the occupational profile of Boroondara residents.
 At the 2021 Census, 9.1% of employed Boroondara residents were technicians and trades workers or labourers compared to 19.9% of employed residents across metropolitan Melbourne.

-The built environment can influence physical activity levels (Australian Institute of Health and Welfare, 2022) and according to the Australian Urban Observatory, Boroondara is among the top 27% of Melbourne Local Government Areas in terms of walkability for transport, which they measure based on:
+The built environment can influence physical activity levels (Australian Institute of Health and Welfare 2024) and according to the Australian Urban Observatory, Boroondara is among the top 27% of Melbourne Local Government Areas in terms of walkability for transport, which they measure based on:

 Overweight and obesity